bernicetempleman/SN-Visitor-Registration/README.md

 - Guests do not have user accounts

 To-do list:
-- determine if notifications are needed and when
+- Determine if notifications are needed and when
-- determine if there are any checkout time requirements
+- Determine if there are any checkout time requirements
+- Should new visit be auto-populated?
+What fields need to be filled out?

 ## Getting Started